jpda/jpda.github.io/_posts/2010-01-26-Removing-the--Recently-Modified--from-the-Quick-Launch---SharePoint-2010-3a25327c5bc5.md

 After a bit, I came across the ‘DocumentTemplates’ folder under 14\\template — you’ll find a wkpstd.aspx file in there.
 The page inherits from ‘Microsoft.SharePoint.WebPartPages.WikiEditPage,’ so that made me suspect I was onto something.

 Anyway, open that up and find the ‘SharePoint:RecentChangesMenu’ control.
-You could probably delete it, but being a server control, I figured just slapping a visible=”false” on the end of the tag should work.
-Added visible=”false”, saved the file, and refreshed my page — sure enough, no more ‘Recently Modified.’
+You could probably delete it, but being a server control, I figured just slapping a visible="false" on the end of the tag should work.
+Added visible="false", saved the file, and refreshed my page — sure enough, no more ‘Recently Modified.’